 - Never give out your card number over the phone or online unless you know you are dealing with a reputable company.

-Contactless cards are a few type of credit card that allows you to pay for small purchases by waving your card in front of a merchant’s contactless terminal.
-There have been news reports recently about electronic pick-pocketing, where a criminal with a card reader and computer can read the information on contactless cards and commit fraud.
-Contactless card transactions are processed through the same secure networks used for all other credit and debit card transactions.
-It’s important to know that contactless cards are embedded with multiple layers of security to protect you.
+”Tap to pay” credit and debit cards allow you to pay for small purchases by tapping your card on a merchant’s payment terminal.
+Although there have been reports about electronic pick-pocketing, where a criminal with a card reader and computer can read the information on tap to pay cards and commit fraud, tap to pay remains a secure payment method.
+Tap card transactions are processed through the same secure networks used for all other credit and debit card transactions.
+It’s important to know that tap cards are embedded with multiple layers of security to protect you.
 For example:

-- Short range — Cards must be very close to a reader for any data to be transmitted.
-The short range makes it difficult for criminals to gain access to card information from a distance and, even if they could, the card data cannot be used to create a counterfeit card and the encryption technology would make the stolen card information useless.
+- Short range — The tap feature on debit and credit cards can only work within a short range of a payment terminal which makes it difficult for criminals to gain access to card information from a distance.
+Even if they could, the stolen card data cannot be used to create a counterfeit card.

-- Encryption — Each contactless transaction you make creates a unique encryption code, which expires after the transaction is finished.
+- Encryption — Each tap to pay transaction you make creates a unique encryption code, which expires after the transaction is finished.
 If someone was able to get close enough to steal data from your card, they would not be able to use the encryption code because it would have expired.

-- Limited information – Your name is not transmitted during a contactless transaction.
+- Limited information – Your name is not transmitted during a tap transaction.
 For Visa and MasterCard, the three-digit security code on the back of your card is also not transmitted.

-- Low transaction limits – Contactless transactions generally have low limits and any larger purchase will require you to enter your PIN.
-If your card is lost, this will prevent large purchases from being made using the contactless function.
+- Low transaction limits – Tap transactions generally have low limits and any larger purchase will require you to enter your PIN.
+If your card is lost, this will prevent large purchases from being made using the tap function.

-- Zero liability – Visa, MasterCard, American Express and Interac all have zero liability policies for credit and debit card holders.
-If you are the victim of fraud, you won’t be held responsible and will get your money back.
+Visa, MasterCard, American Express and Interac all have zero liability policies for credit and debit card holders, which means if you are a victim of fraud, you won’t have to pay.

 You’ll learn more about: